Skip to main content

 Focus on Engaging Content

 The changes expected this year are likely to further refine the criteria Google uses to determine both site reputation and page credibility.
-Forewarned, businesses should prepare for more potential changes in SERP ranking as a result.
-Businesses and site owners will benefit from focusing on creating valuable, engaging content that establishes both their authority and reader trust.
+Forewarned, businesses should prepare for further changes in SERP rankings.
+Businesses and site owners will benefit from creating valuable, engaging content that establishes both their authority and readers’ trust.

 Audit for Low-Value and Spam Content

-In contrast, now is also an important time to audit your website’s third-party content and slice out pages that are likely to be targeted as site reputation abuse.
+In contrast, now is also an important time to audit your website’s third-party content and remove pages that are likely to be targeted for site reputation abuse.
 You can protect your site’s own reputation and ranking by removing parasite users and content from the platform.
-We will likely also see sites developing their own self-auditing methods to detect site reputation abuse, as it can now have a significant impact on how Google chooses to index the entire website.
+We will likely also see sites develop their own self-auditing methods to detect site reputation abuse, as it can now significantly impact how Google indexes the entire website.

 Key Google Takeaways

 With each Google core update, we are reminded of the importance of maintaining a strong, positive online reputation.
-Businesses have every reason to audit their content to eliminate any examples of low-quality articles or spammy practices.
+Businesses have every reason to audit their content to eliminate low-quality articles or spammy practices.

-Brands today need long-term content strategies focused on providing value to users, with robust implementation ensuring that content will be seen as valuable long after it is published.
+Brands today need long-term content strategies focused on providing value to users, with robust implementation to ensure content is seen as valuable long after it is published.
 SEO trends come and go, but how much value content offers to the reader based on their search intent is a constant.